NebulaCrasher/Chess-IQ-Correlations/README.md

 ### Step 2 Transforming data

-We merged all data to one Pandas DataFrame with columns starting with IQ by Country and Country Abbreviations and then finally merging on the Country abbreviations in the FIDE historical dataset.
-This transformation served as a filtering function as it essentially allowed us to only look at the countries that existed both in the Chess players' list and the IQ by country list.
+All data was merged into a singular Pandas DataFrame.
+This transformation served as a filtering function as it essentially allowed only countries that were referenced in both preliminary data sets.
+The following is an overview of the column header names and their meanings.

 Country_name - full name of country
 IQ Average   - the average iq of the country